James Sibree: Achievements and recognition

 In addition to his writing, Sibree regularly designed and built new mission buildings, almost 100 in all, in addition to 50 churches.
 He was the chief English authority on Madagascar, and was elected as a fellow of the Royal Geographical Society, as well as the International Society of Philology.
 His work on the geography and bibliography of the island earned him Sir George Back's Grant in 1892.
 In 1902, he became a member of the Malagasy Academy (l'Académie Malgache), and he was awarded an honorary degree of Doctor of Divinity from the University of St Andrews in 1913.
 Sibree's dwarf lemur (Cheirogaleus sibreei) was named after him in 1896 by the Swiss zoologist Charles Immanuel Forsyth Major.

 Personal life

 In 1870, he married Deborah Hannah, the daughter of the Congregational minister in London, Rev. J. Wilberforce Richardson.
 Together they had two sons and three daughters.
 Four of his children, also became missionaries: James Wilberforce Sibree (1871–1927), Marie-Amélie Sibree (1874–1926), Deborah Marie Sibree (1876–1928), and Elsie Sibree Isabel (1881–1954).
-His wife died in 1920, and he died in 1929 at age 93 as a result of a car accident.
+His wife died in 1920, and he died in London on 6 September 1929 at age 93 as a result of a car accident.